Contents

 16 April 2024 - The Tobacco and Vapes Bill got its second reading in the House of Commons to allow for initial debates.

-1 April 2025 - The date proposed in the Tobacco and Vapes Bill for all new vaping regulations to be brought in should the bill pass, including an age restriction on nicotine-free vapes.
-This would coincide with the introduction of the proposed single-use vape ban.
+1 April 2025 - The date previously proposed in the Tobacco and Vapes Bill for all new vaping regulations to be brought in, which will no longer be happening as the Bill has been abandoned.

 Sources